Haley122/haleywu.github.io/research.md

 ## Talks
-"Harnessing the power of light: the journey of distributed optical fiber sensors," Chongqing University summer visit to PolyU, July 2023.
+"Harnessing the power of light: the journey of distributed optical fiber sensors," Chongqing University Summer Visit to PolyU, July 2023.

 “Optical fiber sensing applications in real-time assets health monitoring for building structures,” Webinar on Application of Automation and Technology in Construction Materials Testing, Hong Kong Council for Testing and Certification, Feb 2023.